 10. Alone time isn’t a want, it’s a need

-When you’re sharing a tiny space with another person and your furry friend, sometimes it may feel like your constantly on top of each other (or in the dogs case, he’s constantly under our feet).
+When you’re sharing a tiny space with another person and your furry friend, sometimes it may feel like you are constantly on top of each other (or in the dog’s case, he’s constantly under our feet).
 My husband and I take turns walking our dog to give the other person some personal time in the camper.
 We also run errands separately.
 And sometimes it’s as simple as I’ll sit outside at the picnic table while he sits inside.
 We’re getting pretty good at reading each other, knowing when the other needs space — but it’s also important to communicate with your travel partner and let them know if you just need a bit of alone time.
 See number 11.

 11. Communication is key

 Be it parking the camper, or deciding the next city — it’s important to be open and transparent when communicating with your travel partner(s).
-When you’re in a tight space, there’s no room to guess if the other person is upset, annoyed, hungry, tired, etc. It’s also a good idea to have specific key phrases and words when giving directions (like for us, passenger left means the passenger side of the trailer needs to back to the left).
+When you’re in a tight space, there’s no room to guess if the other person is upset, annoyed, hungry, tired, etc. It’s also a good idea to have specific key phrases and words when giving directions (like for us, a passenger left means the passenger side of the trailer needs to back to the left).

-Also, in our case, my husband and I double check each other when setting up and packing up.
+Also, in our case, my husband and I double-check each other when setting up and packing up.
 Before RV life, I would have found this annoying.
 But now, I’m grateful that we run through the checklist together (especially since I have an awful habit of remembering to put the grey water cap back on — and he often forgets we need to level side to side before chocking up).

 12. Grocery shopping takes creativity and you always need more ice